aghArdeshir/insided-assessment/README.md

   compatibility issues as this is not a real-world production app.
 If there is any problem on your browser and you need it, just open an issue and I'll take care of it
+- I did not do full-blown error handling, but just a little for demonstration purposes.
+Try adding invalid access token key